SteveMcNeill/QB64-Phoenix-Edition-Toolbox/Documentation/Toolbox Description.md

     INCLUDE_SPEECH:  Multiple Windows-Only commands which use Powershell via Sub Speak to turn text into speech.
     INCLUDE_TEXTTOIMAGE:  Enables the Sub TextToImage which takes a given text string and converts it in an image which can be handled as any other image with _PUTIMAGE or DisplayImage.
     INCLUDE_THICKCIRCLE:  Enables the Sub ThickCircle which generates a circle with a multi-pixel border in the specified color.
+    INCLUDE_THICKLINE:  Enables the Sub ThickLine which generates a multi-pixel wide line going from point (x1, y1) to point (x2, y2) in the specified color.
     INCLUDE_TIMESTAMP:  Enables the Function TimeStamp which returns an Unix-style timestamp.
     INCLUDE_TITLEBARHEIGHT: Enables the Function TitleBarHeight which is used to return the size of the program's titlebar, in pixels.
     INCLUDE_UNIDATE:  Enables the Function UniDate which transforms a given DATE$ to whatever Universal Date format is desired.